Skip to navigation Skip to content

 Check the QRE/NARWP Exemption Request DOC, if the customer became a member of a couple after refugee's arrival date, the exemption does not apply.

 Note: Marital Status (MS) screen often does not reflect partnered status at time of refugee's arrival.
-Providing the requesting officer can indicate that relationship was present at time of refugee's arrival, this coding does not need to be corrected.
+Providing the requesting officer can indicate that the relationship was present at time of refugee's arrival, this coding does not need to be corrected.

-Check the MS screen to make sure the customer is assessed as partnered at the date of claim or at appropriate date for FTB, PPL and DAP.
+Check the MS screen to make sure the customer is assessed as partnered at the date of claim or at the appropriate date for FTB, PPL and DAP.
 If the customer is currently assessed as single under Section 24 provisions, the exemption does not apply.

 If any doubt exists, contact the customer to request further information.